tomimulhartono/tomimulhartono.github.io/content/posts/a-collection-of-courses-and-certifications.md

 - ***Credential URL:*** [[Click here]](https://www.credly.com/badges/3d183a5c-0b23-46ba-9e98-1fec2c098bc5)
 - ***Skills Learned:*** Antimalware Protection · Application Security · Common Cyber Threats · Defending Systems and Devices · Host-based Intrusion Prevention · IP/TCP/UDP Vulnerabilities · Linux Basics · Mitigating Common Network Attacks · Network Security Infrastructure · Securing WLANS · System and Endpoint Protection · Windows Security · Wireless and Mobile Device Attacks

-Getting into endpoint security felt like armoring up the last line of defense.
-I explored how to protect devices from malware, secure applications, and prevent wireless and mobile device attacks.
-Whether it’s Windows, Linux, or WLANs, I now know what it takes to guard endpoints against threats, making systems and devices much harder targets.
+This course zoomed in on securing endpoints, which are often the first line of defense in any security strategy.
+From antimalware protection to defending against common network attacks, I learned how to secure individual devices and systems effectively.
+It was like getting the keys to a safe house—now I know how to lock down endpoints to keep the bad guys out.
+This knowledge is crucial for a comprehensive security approach, especially in today’s world where endpoints are everywhere.

 ![Certificate](/images/endpoint-security.jpg)